Gambling Advertising Regulation in Malta

 2019 13.80 million 20.42 million

-The marketing materials should not propose that players’ skills can impact the results of games that rely solely on chance.
-The operators are also prohibited from sending unsolicited promotional materials to their customers and providing misleading information about the odds of winning.
+The marketing materials should not suggest that players’ skills can impact the outcomes of games that rely solely on chance.
+Operators are also prohibited from sending unsolicited promotional materials to their customers or providing misleading information about the odds of winning.

 References to credit services available instantly to customers are strictly disallowed.
 MGA licensees must refrain from sending any marketing materials to players who have self-excluded from their websites.

-Respectively, the operators should not make any attempts to induce customers to continue betting if they have clearly indicated they want to end their gaming sessions.
-Additionally, gambling marketing is prohibited in public places, including in public transportation.
-The law makes one exception for places frequented by tourists, such as airports, for instance.
+Accordingly, operators should not make any attempts to induce customers to continue betting if they have clearly indicated they want to end their gaming sessions.
+Additionally, gambling marketing is prohibited in public places, including on public transportation.
+The law makes one exception for places frequented by tourists, such as airports.

-In August 2019, the MGA set up the Commercial Communications Committee whose main task is to ensure compliance with Subsidiary Legislation 583.09 and observe for any potential breaches of the regulator’s guidelines for gambling marketing.
+In August 2019, the MGA set up the Commercial Communications Committee, whose main task is to ensure compliance with Subsidiary Legislation 583.09 and to monitor for any potential breaches of the regulator’s guidelines for gambling marketing.
 The Committee reports all instances of noncompliance directly to the MGA.

 Regulations on Gambling Advertising via Broadcasting Means

-In addition to the above-listed regulations, Malta-licensed gambling operators who advertise via broadcasting means must comply with the Requirements as to Advertisements, Methods of Advertising, and Directions Applicable to Gambling Advertisements (Subsidiary Legislation 350.25).
+In addition to the regulations listed above, Malta-licensed gambling operators that advertise via broadcasting must comply with the Requirements as to Advertisements, Methods of Advertising, and Directions Applicable to Gambling Advertisements (Subsidiary Legislation 350.25).

 Gambling Ads on Television